HARIOMSAR/Regression/README.md

-# regression
+# Regression
-linear, ridge and lasso
+Linear, Ridge and Lasso